 Understanding the methods of manufacture and materials used through the instrumental analysis conducted at SRAL has informed more effective and longer-lasting treatments for these objects.
-The research also informs the techniques and materials used by eighteen- and nineteenth-century Chinese craftsmen to hasten manufacturing so they could and meet the demands of the Western market.
+The research also informs the techniques and materials used by 18- and 19th-century Chinese craftsmen to hasten manufacturing so they could and meet the demands of the Western market.

 Fifty Years On…

 Collaboration is just as important now as it was fifty years ago.
 Winterthur scientists Catherine Matsen and Dr. Rosie Grayburn work continuously with conservation scientists around the world to advance the scientific study of material culture.
 Among the SRAL’s most important contributions, it is a center for teaching scientific methods to conservators in the Winterthur University of Delaware Program in Art Conservation, who go on to spread its expertise around the world.